 Tissue Engineering & Regeneration

-Boston Children’s Hospital researchers recently reported kidney organoids’ first successful clinical trial.
-Kidney organoids were grown in laboratory dishes containing nutrients, oxygen, and growth factors similar to those found in the body.
+Boston Children’s Hospital researchers recently reported the first successful clinical trial of kidney organoids.
+Kidney organoids were grown in laboratory dishes containing nutrients, oxygen, and growth factors similar to the body’s.
 Kidney organoid transplants showed promising results and may one day provide a viable alternative for patients with end-stage renal failure.

 Bioartificial organs are whole organs constructed outside the human body to perform certain functions.
 Conventional transplants involve donor organs being placed inside the patient’s body.
 Bioartificial organs are made entirely of biocompatible materials that mimic human organs’ structure and function.
 Dr. Robert Langer pioneered the concept of bioartificial organs at Massachusetts General Hospital, which developed an implantable heart pump using synthetic materials.
 Since then, many research labs have attempted to fabricate artificial hearts and lungs.
 Despite all these efforts, none of these devices has reached commercialization yet.

 3D printing refers to manufacturing objects by adding layers of material onto previously printed layers.
-Today we use 3D printers to make toys, jewelry, shoes, clothes, prosthetics, medical implants, etc. The technology is based on additive processes that allow us to create complex structures through layering.
+Today we use 3D printers to make toys, jewelry, shoes, clothes, prosthetics, medical implants, etc. The technology uses additive processes, allowing us to create complex structures through layering.
 The final product can be tailored to suit individual needs by altering each layer’s size, shape, color, and composition.
 Although 3D printing has become quite popular, it still faces challenges such as limited resolution and low production rates.
 Moreover, the cost of 3D printing is also relatively high.

-The global regenerative medicine industry expected growth from $4.2 billion in 2017 to $8.7 billion by 2023.
 The market is driven primarily by technological advancements and the increasing number of clinical trials.
-However, the high R&D investment required for developing new treatments and the lack of regulatory approval pose significant barriers to adoption.
+However, the high R&D investment required to develop new treatments and the lack of regulatory approval poses significant barriers to adoption.

 The report comprehensively assesses each country’s market trends, macroeconomic indicators, and governing regulations.
-It also includes detailed profiles of major regenerative medicine companies operating in these countries.
-Furthermore, this report analyses the industry’s key emerging trends and the forecasted revenue till 2023.
-Finally, the report also offers insights into the competitive landscape and company strategies that will likely influence the market’s growth over the next five years.
+It includes detailed profiles of major regenerative medicine companies operating in these countries.
+Furthermore, this report analyses the industry’s key emerging trends and forecasted revenue.
+The report also offers insights into the competitive landscape and company strategies that will likely influence the market’s growth over the next five years.